EDUCBA Logo

 • Vertical Partitioning.

 Horizontal partitioning is a partition that will divide the table rows into multiple partitions.
 It doesn’t have any attribute missing in the partitions.
-Vertical partitioning is to partition a table row into multiple partitions.
+Vertical partitioning is to partition a table row into various partitions.

 Syntax of MySQL Partitioning